Back To Search Results

 Thermocoagulation

-Similar to other methods of treatment, thermocoagulation achieves its effect by causing endothelial damage to the target vessel.
-The heat generated from a very high frequency (radio frequency) pulse is transmitted to the vessel through a very small needle inserted into the target vessel.
-When the temperature reaches 70 degrees Celsius, the vessel is occluded through thermocoagulation.
-The vessel is eventually resorbed and fades away.
+Similar to other treatment methods, thermocoagulation works by causing endothelial damage to the target vessel.
+This technique uses a high-frequency (radio frequency) pulse delivered through a fine needle inserted into the target vessel.
+When the temperature reaches 70 °C, the vessel is occluded through thermocoagulation.
+Over time, the vessel is resorbed and fades.
+Recent studies indicate that radiofrequency coagulation is more effective than sclerotherapy in eliminating small veins less than 0.3 mm in diameter.[32][33](B3)

 Differential Diagnosis

-Spider veins can be associated with CVI, and other stigmas of CVI, such as varicose veins, venous eczema of the skin, stasis dermatitis, and leg ulcers may be present.[29][30]
-These conditions are more severe and warrant medical attention before addressing spider veins, which are often purely a cosmetic problem.
-Spider veins cans can also be an early sign of CVI, and clinicians must be weary of undiagnosed CVI in patients presenting with spider veins.
+Spider veins can be associated with chronic venous insufficiency and may occur concomitantly with varicose veins, venous eczema, stasis dermatitis, and leg ulcers.
+Please see StatPearls' companion resource, "Venous Insufficiency," for more information.[34]
+These conditions are more severe and require medical attention before addressing spider veins, which are primarily a cosmetic concern.
+As spider veins can be an early indicator of chronic venous insufficiency, clinicians should be vigilant for undiagnosed venous disease in patients presenting with spider veins.

 Prognosis

-Untreated spider veins remain a purely cosmetic issue and do not cause any significant medical problems or functional impairment.
-In severe cases affecting the legs or face, they can affect the patient’s self-esteem and lead to psychological issues, particularly in young females who are more body-conscious.
+Untreated spider veins are primarily a cosmetic issue and do not cause significant medical problems or functional impairment.
+However, in severe cases affecting the legs or face, they can impact a patient’s self-esteem and lead to psychological issues, especially in young females who are more body-conscious.

 Complications

-Complications from untreated spider veins are infrequent and do not usually cause any health problems.
-In severe cases associated with varicose veins, there is a higher chance of developing sores or skin ulcers, and thrombophlebitis.
-As with any procedure, there are risks of complications, and therapeutic procedures for spider veins are no exceptions; however, these risks are very low.
+Complications from untreated spider veins are rare and generally do not pose significant health risks.
+However, in severe cases associated with varicose veins, there is a higher risk of developing sores, skin ulcers, and thrombophlebitis.
+As with any procedure, therapeutic treatments for spider veins carry some risk of complications, but these risks are very low.

 Deterrence and Patient Education

-Naturally, there is little that can be done to address non-modifiable risk factors such as age, sex, ethnicity, and gravidity.
-Measures can be taken to address other factors such as maintaining a normal BMI, smoking cessation, keeping active, and avoiding tight clothing proximal to the spider veins.
-There is some evidence to suggest that compression stockings may be of some benefit in preventing new spider veins from forming after treatment.[32]
+Naturally, little can be done to address non-modifiable risk factors such as age, sex, ethnicity, and gravidity.
+However, other factors can be managed through maintaining a healthy body mass index (BMI), quitting smoking, staying active, and avoiding tight clothing near the spider veins.
+Some evidence suggests that compression stockings may help prevent the formation of new spider veins after treatment.[35]

 Enhancing Healthcare Team Outcomes